A time-optimal feedback control for a particular case of the game of two cars: Conclusion

 \section{Conclusion}

 In this work we have derived a characterization of time optimal pursuit evasion game between two Dubins vehicles using continuous subsets of reachable sets.
 Using this sets we show that the time optimal saddle point strategies of both the pursuer and evader are circle and a straight line.
 Using this characterization, we have derived feedback saddle point strategies for the game of two cars.
 The solutions are computed geometrically with insignificant computational effort.
-Though we have presented $\text{F}({\bf x}(t))$ as a continuous time state feedback, any implementation of our algorithm will involve discretization of time and evaluation of Algorithm \ref{alg:feedback} ($\text{F}({\bf x}(t))$) at discrete intervals.
+Available (computationally intensive) algorithms for computing such feedback strategies cannot be easily implemented in real time.
+On the other hand our proposed algorithm can be run on onboard guidance computers typically available on applications requiring time-optimal pursuit strategies, such as missiles, fixed-wing aircraft, differential drive robots etc. Though we have presented $\text{F}({\bf x}(t))$ as a continuous time state feedback, any implementation of our algorithm will involve discretization of time and evaluation of $\text{F}({\bf x}(t))$ at discrete intervals.
 Due to the simplicity of the computation, the evaluation of $\text{F}({\bf x}(t))$ can be completed for small discretization intervals.
 A quantitative study on the effect of discretization on the path optimality, however, remains a topic of further research.
-Simulations using the proposed law show agreement with the solution obtained by solving the pursuit evasion game numerically.
 Future work includes deriving feedback laws for the case when the evader is very close to the pursuer and for other configurations where capture is possible.